Bringing Rain

-Bringing Rain is a 2003 independent film written and directed by Noah Buschel.
+Bringing Rain is a 2003 American independent drama film written and directed by Noah Buschel.
 It premiered at the 2003 Tribeca Film Festival and was released on DVD on September 20, 2005.
 It won first prize at the Rhode Island International Film Festival for directorial debut.

 Plot

 A car accident involving baseball star Clay Askins (Grenier) and his swimmer girlfriend Neisha Sanders (Butler) indirectly affects the lives of a small group of students living at a New Jersey boarding school.